 Offering sanctuary - a safe place that honors dignity and worth - is a tradition drawn from many of our faiths.

-Local communities of all faiths can also be sanctuary congregations.
-If you are interested in learning what it means to become a sanctuary congregation for your own place of worship, attend this information meeting on July 13 sponsored by MVPJ, or contact us by emailing firstname.lastname@example.org
+Local communities of all faiths can be sanctuary congregations.
+If you are interested in learning what it means to become a sanctuary congregation for your own place of worship, visit the Interfaith Movement for Human Integrity website, or contact us by emailing firstname.lastname@example.org

 Historically, several congregations in Palo Alto have given sanctuary.
 In the 1960's, some churches gave sanctuary to conscientious objectors during the Vietnam War.
 In the 1980's many congregations gave sanctuary to Central American refugees.
 During the First Gulf War (1991), First Presbyterian Church of Palo Alto gave sanctuary to conscientious objectors.
-Generally, giving sanctuary is seen as a faith-based act of civil disobedience.
+While in the past giving sanctuary has been seen as a faith-based act of civil disobedience, today's understandings of sanctuary have widened and there are many ways of being a Sanctuary Congregation that are clearly within the bonds of civil law.